jessspea/challenges/log.md

 - Without a database the app would not load on Heroku
 - I downloaded terraform and added this to terminal root.
 - I then went on to create an app via terraform, please see app.tf for config file.
-- I got an error when I used terraform apply as heroku didn't allow the db to be added on
+- I got an error when I used terraform apply as heroku didn't allow the db to be added due to having a free account.

+**Challenge 5 <br />
+Modify the base box you created to use puppet provisioner.
+Then use puppet to configure the file /etc/motd with a custom message.
+I would expect to do
+$vagrant up
+$vagrant ssh
+InsideVM $ cat /etc/motd
+CUSTOM MESSAGE ....
+- I added a puppet folder to my vagrant directory and then added a manifests folder with a init.pp file
+- I modified the init.pp folder to declare the file resource
+- I then added the install of puppet to the Vagrant file
+- I modified the Vagrant file to use puppet provisioner
+- I was able to ssh into the machine and see the motd custom message